Beauford Delaney’s Untitled

 Introduction

-This painting, with its swirls of line and color, marks a big change in the artists career.
-A few months before Beauford Delaney created it, he had moved from New York City to Paris, France.
+This painting marks a big change in Delaney’s career.
+A few months before he created it, he had moved from New York City to Paris.
 He was living in a new place, and his art took a new direction.
+He developed a lyrically expressive style that drew upon his love of musical rhythms and his improvisational use of color.
+How does this new information influence how you see this artwork?
+What type of music inspires you?

 Delaney lived in a part of New York City called Greenwich Village.
 In that vibrant and artistic area, the lively streets and diverse people inspired him.
 He painted street scenes, parks, jazz clubs, and even his own art studio in the Village.
 But his paintings were not snapshots of real life.
 Instead, they expressed how it felt to be in the city.
 The vivid colors, energetic lines, and quick brushstrokes show that being in Greenwich Village was very exciting.